stefanozanella/stefanozanella.github.com/source/_posts/2013-09-22-i-just-wanted-to-say-thanks.markdown

 Of course, all of this is due to the people I met and spent time with there.
-I would like to thank all of them (but I also know that I'm going to forget someone, so please forgive me in advance).
+I would like to thank all of them (but I also know that I'm going to forget someone, so please forgive me in advance and let me know so I can hide my shame by updating the post :).
 I cannot avoid to start by mentioning the staff of organizers.
 Without their continuous efforts to make such an amazing conference, there would have been no ground for this change to happen